yinzhenfei/yinzhenfei.github.io/_pages/about.md

 # News
 - I'm on the job market in 2025. <a href="CV_Zhenfei%20(Jeremy)%20Yin_2501.pdf" target="_blank">Curriculum Vitae</a>
 - To junior students seeking advice on early academic careers: If you’d like to chat about your career, research ideas, or potential collaborations, feel free to email me to schedule a meeting.
 I’d be happy to help recommend some opportunities for internships or studies as well.
+- *2025.07*: I'm organizing the ICML 2025 workshop on [Multi-Agent Systems in the Era of Foundation Models: Opportunities, Challenges, and Futures (MAS-2025)](https://mas-2025.github.io/MAS-2025/), logistics are not fixed yet, welcome to reach out for submissions, keynotes, social events or fundings!
 - *2024.12*: I gave a talk at the NeurIPS 2024 Workshop on [Open-World Agents](https://sites.google.com/view/open-world-agents), titled "Building AI Society with Foundation-Model Agents."
 - *2024.11*: Thrilled to announce [OASIS](https://oasis.camel-ai.org/), a simulation platform supporting interactions among over one million LLM agents.
-- *2024.07*: I co-organized the ICML 2024 workshop on [Multi-modal Foundation Models Meet Embodied AI (MFM-EAI)](https://icml-mfm-eai.github.io/).
+- *2024.07*: I organized the ICML 2024 workshop on [Multi-modal Foundation Models Meet Embodied AI (MFM-EAI)](https://icml-mfm-eai.github.io/).
-- *2024.07*: I co-organized the ICML 2024 workshop on [Trustworthy Multi-modal Foundation Models and AI Agents (TiFA)](https://icml-mfm-eai.github.io/).
+- *2024.07*: I organized the ICML 2024 workshop on [Trustworthy Multi-modal Foundation Models and AI Agents (TiFA)](https://icml-mfm-eai.github.io/).
 - *2024.05*: I co-hosted the [EgoPlan](https://chenyi99.github.io/ego_plan_challenge/) Challenge to evaluate embodied agents' complex planning capabilities.
 - *2023.11*: Excited to release [LAMM](https://openlamm.github.io/), a comprehensive framework for VLM training, evaluation, and applications in embodied agents.
-- *2023.08*: I began organizing a weekly academic talk series, [Echo AI Talk](https://www.echoaitalk.com/), inviting young researchers from around the world who are well-known for their work in generative AI and foundation models.
+- *2023.08*: I began organizing a weekly academic talk series, [Echo AI Talk](https://www.echoaitalk.com/), inviting young researchers from around the world who are well-known for their work in generative AI, foundation models, and AI agents.
 Everyone is welcome to join!
 - *2021.11*: Excited to release [Intern](https://github.com/OpenGVLab), a series of multi-modal foundation models focusing on visual representation learning.
 - *2020.07*: Achieved Rank 4 of 2265 in Meta's [DFDC](https://www.kaggle.com/competitions/deepfake-detection-challenge) competition, which focused on identifying videos with facial or voice manipulations.
 Our [solution](https://github.com/yinzhenfei/RobustForensics) is open-sourced.
 - *2018.05*: As a student coach, I led a team to the ACM-ICPC World Finals, achieving 31st place.